mcdviii/FreeCAD-Adjustable-Storage-Dresser/README.md

 ## License:

-All items in this project are released under the [GNU v3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
+All items in this project are released under the [GNU GPL v3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).